 The following is a discussion of our historical consolidated financial condition and results of operations, and should be read in conjunction with (i) our historical consolidated financial statements and accompanying notes thereto included elsewhere in this Quarterly Report on Form 10-Q; and (ii) the consolidated financial statements and management's discussion and analysis of financial condition and results of operations included in the Partnership's Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on February 21, 2020.
 This discussion includes forward-looking statements that are subject to risk and uncertainties.
 Actual results may differ substantially from the statements we make in this section due to a number of factors that are discussed in "Part I - Item 1A.
-Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on February 21, 2020 and "Part II - Item 1A.
+Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on February 21, 2020, "Part II - Item 1A.
+Risk Factors" of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 filed with the SEC on May 11, 2020 and "Part II - Item 1A.
 Risk Factors" in this Quarterly Report on Form 10-Q. Additional information on forward-looking statements is discussed below in "Forward-Looking Statements."

-Unless the context requires otherwise, references to "we," "us," "our," the "Partnership" and "ET" mean Energy Transfer LP (formerly Energy Transfer Equity, L.P.) and its consolidated subsidiaries, which include ETO.
+Unless the context requires otherwise, references to "we," "us," "our," the "Partnership" and "ET" mean Energy Transfer LP and its consolidated subsidiaries, which include ETO.
 References to the "Parent Company" mean Energy Transfer LP on a stand-alone basis.